Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: Computing the Stability Exponent

 \section{Computing the Stability Exponent}

 The stability exponent $\lL_\Phi^p$ plays a key role our results.
 In some cases it can be calculated analytically, as in \eqref{eq:lpc} or \eqref{eq:sea}.
 In others it needs to be computed.
-If the state space is small and finite, then, as shown in section~\ref{ss:fsm}, the exponent $\lL_\Phi^p = \lL_\Phi$ is equal to the log of the spectral radius of a valuation matrix, as shown in \eqref{eq:rvi}, and can therefore be obtained by numerical linear algebra: First compute the eigenvalues of $V$ and then take the maximum in terms of modulus to obtain $r(V)$.
-Now set $\lL_\Phi = \ln r(V)$.

-For cases where the state space is infinite and no analytical expression for $\lL_\Phi$ exists, we consider two methods, both of which have advantages in certain settings.
-The first is based on discretization and the second is a Monte Carlo method.
-The discretization method works well for low dimensional state processes but is susceptible to the curse of dimensionality.
-The Monte Carlo method is slower when the state space is finite with a small number of elements but less susceptible to the curse of dimensionality---and also highly parallelizable.
+We begin with a discussion of the first case.